21 Herbs For Hair Growth And How To Use Them

 5. Do this 2-3 times a week for best results.

-There you have it 21 best herbs that aid hair growth, improve hair strength, and boost shine.
+There you have it 21 best herbs to help with hair loss.
+They aid hair growth, improve hair strength, and boost shine.
 These herbal home remedies are effective when a proper hair care routine is followed.
 Do not stop using them after one or two weeks.
 Wait for at least three months for visible results.
 Also, follow a nutritious diet and get at least 7 hours of sleep to keep your hair healthy.

 Infographic: 10 Herbs That Promote Hair Growth And How To Use Them